sassoftware/sas-studio-custom-steps/FTP download files/README.md

-# FTP download files
+# FTP Download Files

 ## Description

-The "**FTP dowload files**" custom steps lets you download files from an FTP server, based on an input table containing the directory and filename.
+The "**FTP Dowload Files**" custom steps lets you download files from an FTP server, based on an input table containing the directory and filename.

 ## SAS Viya version Support